-Note: Cross listed as DNCE/TA 124 Transfer acceptability: CSU; UC
+Note: Cross listed as DNCE/TA 124

 Introduces students to the practices and techniques of Stage Management.
 Students will assist a stage manager on a project during the course of the semester.
 Regular availability on evenings and weekends is required.